divagant-martian/pcp-client/README.md

 Implementation of a PCP client

-NOTE: offered as-is, is not future complete and probably has more deps than it should.
+NOTE: offered as-is, is not feature complete and probably has more deps than it should.
 Make a PR if you want something changed.

 Might add nat-pmp as well later on